Standing Through Centuries: Flute Playing Posture from the 18th Century until today

 While starting my study at the Royal Conservatoire in The Hague, I started watching other flute students, teachers and other instrument performers, and started thinking about my own body posture in comparison with them.
 I had a huge backpain always after sitting or standing in the same position for a long time.
 When I talked about it to my flute teacher he told me to try to stand with two foots to the same direction.
 A week later, I started talking about it with another flutist, instrumentalist, teachers, my own students and a physiotherapist.
 After research and all these talks, I found it a huge eye opener for me, I was questioning, why haven’t I thought about having another position before?

-Why it matters/what is described as a good posture
+What is described as a good posture

 Flute playing movements and posture over centuries